twilio/workshop/docs/callin.rst

 dequeue calls from, and one for the queue that the listener will call into.

 First, we'll enqueue some calls via TwiML.
-In the example below, we enqueue to a queue named `my-new-twilio-queue`.
+In the example below, we enqueue to a queue named ``radio-callin-queue``.
 Note that queues are created on
 <Enqueue> if they do not already exist.

 .. code-block:: xml